- Research article

 Electronic supplementary material

-Additional file 1: Xenopus tropicalis line that expresses eGFP in its vasculature.
+Additional file 1: Figure S1 - A transgenic Xenopus tropicalis line that expresses eGFP in its vasculature.
 (A) A series of merged confocal images from transgenic Xenopus tropicalis tadpole expressing eGFP under the control of the murine Tie-2 promoter; the four red boxes show the heart (B), brain and associated vasculature (C), the vasculature that surrounds the eye (D), and the vasculature in the tail (E).
 The single confocal slice in (E) depicts the dorsal lateral anastomosing vessel (l), spinal cord (s), dorsal aorta (d), posterior cardinal vein (p), epithelial vasculature (e), and intersomitic vessels (i).
 (JPEG 859 KB)

-Additional file 5: X. tropicalis microarray data to X. laevis macroarray.
+Additional file 5: Figure S4 - Comparison of X. tropicalis microarray data to X. laevis macroarray.
 The graphic plots the expression level changes reported in a previous X. laevis cDNA macro array (y-axis) versus the X. tropicalis data of this report (x-axis).
 The graphic was made by plotting the log2 expression level changes of the 47 targets from the X. laevis cDNA macro array that were also measured in our X. tropicalis array data and plotted.
 There are two comparisons shown on the graph, a comparison between the expression level changes comparisons of X. laevis D3/D0 post-amputation and X. tropicalis T60h/T0h (blue circles) and the expression level comparisons of X. laevis D1.5/D0 post-amputation and X. tropicalis T24h/T0h data (red squares).
 (JPEG 301 KB)

 About this article